chocoteam/PerformanceAction/README.md

   - `"testFolderPath"`: Path of folder where test input files are located.
 Used to remove the path prefix from absolute file paths
   - `"pageTitle"`: Title of the generated Hugo page
   - `"pageDescription"`: Description of the generated Hugo page
+  - `"codeRepo"`: URL of the tested code repository (for commit hyperlinks)
   - `"codeCommit"`: Hash of the commit used to run tests (in the main repository, where the code change originated)
 - A `"results"` key corresponding to an array of test results